Desus & Mero (2019 TV series): Release

 The series debuted February 21, 2019.
 Congresswoman Alexandria Ocasio-Cortez was their first guest.
 On April 21, 2019, it was announced that Desus & Mero would expand to air two nights per week, on Mondays and Thursdays.
 On November 21, 2019, the same day as the airing of season one's final episode, Showtime announced the renewal of the show for a second season.

 Due to the COVID-19 pandemic, the show went on temporary hiatus, but returned on March 30 in a teleconferencing format from Baker and Martinez's respective homes.
 In September 2020, the show's Twitter announced that the show had been renewed for a third season, which set to premiere on January 31, 2021.

 In August 2021, Showtime renewed the series for a fourth season.

+Cancellation

 On July 18, 2022, Showtime confirmed that the show had concluded with its June 23 episode, as the two co-hosts had decided to pursue "separate creative endeavors moving forward".

+The move was a surprise to many fans, though some took the news as confirmation of a suspected dispute between the hosts.
+There were rumors of a behind-the-scenes conflict surrounding the pair's longtime manager, Victor Lopez.
+Sources alleged that Showtime barred Lopez from attending meetings or tapings of the show after multiple formal complaints of abusive conduct.
+Baker reportedly supported the decision, while Martinez felt that Lopez deserved their support.

+Martinez denied that there was any conflict and described the decision as "a strategy and one that we all agreed on."
+However, Martinez had also liked posts attributing the split to a rift over Lopez on Twitter.